matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 includes an intentional [user mention](https://spec.matrix.org/v1.5/client-server-api/#user-and-room-mentions) (often called a "pill").
 Clients should set the `room` value to `true` when making a room-wide announcement.
-Clients may also set these values at other times when it is obvious the user intends to explicitly mention a user.
+Clients may also set these values at other times when it is obvious the user intends to explicitly mention a user.[^5]

 The `m.mentions` property is part of the plaintext event body and should be encrypted into the ciphertext for encrypted events.